wrr/wwwhisper/README.md

   which nginx communicated using auth-request module.

-* In those pre-Docker era, running and configuring a third-party backend like wwwhisper was a pain. wwwhisper tried to simplify things as much as possible with installation scripts, but that did not help with the adoption.
+* In those pre-Docker era, running and configuring a third-party backend like wwwhisper was cumbersome. wwwhisper tried to simplify things as much as possible with installation scripts, but that did not help with the adoption.
 People liked the project idea, but not many actually used wwwhisper.